 120 CAG R6/2 Mouse Model of Huntington’s Disease

 Huntington’s disease (HD) is an incurable neurodegenerative disease characterized by abnormal motor movements, personality changes and early death.
 The disease typically starts in midlife and symptoms progress over the course of 15–20 years until death.
-The mutation responsible for HD is an unstable expansion of CAG repeats in the gene encoding huntingtin (Htt) protein giving rise to an abnormal number of glutamine repeats (polyQ) which will accumulate and form aggregates in the nucleus.
+The mutation responsible for HD is an unstable expansion of CAG repeats in the gene encoding for the huntingtin (Htt) protein, giving rise to an abnormal number of glutamine repeats, which accumulate and form aggregates in the nucleus.
 These aggregates, called inclusion bodies (IBs), are the pathological hallmark of HD.

-In collaboration with the CHDI Foundation, we employed molecular, behavioral, histological, and electrophysiological approaches to characterize the R6/2 HD mouse models, expressing the N-terminal (exon 1) portion of huntingtin carrying around 120 CAG repeats, at both pre- and post-symptomatic ages.
-We have recapitulated some aspect of HD in humans including neuronal loss, Htt aggregation and inclusion bodies, motor decline and cognition impairment, and deficits in synaptic transmission and plasticity, change in expression of disease markers, and altered kynurenine pathway.
+In collaboration with the CHDI Foundation, we employed molecular, behavioral, histological, and electrophysiological approaches to characterize the R6/2 HD mouse model, expressing the N-terminal (exon 1) portion of huntingtin with an expansion of approximately 120 CAG repeats, at both pre- and post-symptomatic ages.
+We have recapitulated some aspect of HD in humans including neuronal loss, Htt aggregation and inclusion bodies, motor decline and cognition impairment, deficits in synaptic transmission and plasticity, changes in expression of disease markers, and altered kynurenine pathway.
 120 CAG R6/2 model is therefore a validated and predictive animal model for preclinical efficacy studies.